 While much of this overview assumes the direct purchase of commercial solar equipment, there are other ways to finance access to this clean, renewable source of electricity for businesses.
 Solar power purchase agreements (PPAs), for example, allow you to purchase lower-cost solar electricity without having to buy and maintain the equipment yourself.
 But comparing PPA pricing alone is not necessarily an accurate gauge for long-term value and cost savings.
 A cheaper PPA may be a poor choice if the higher-priced option comes with a system that produces more kilowatt hours of energy over its lifetime due to larger capacity and/or a lower panel degradation rate.
 The more energy produced, the more savings you’ll realize over the long term.

 Working with an independent solar energy consultant (or a reputable commercial solar equipment provider) who understands your organization’s renewable energy needs, as well as funding constraints, is key to reaching your business goals.
-Even if not purchased outright, durable, functioning commercial solar equipment continues to factor into the long-term value of a solar investment since it has a direct impact on the amount of clean energy generated and available to your organization.

 More really can be less